themaigod/explainable_gnn/Readme.md

 We also provide easy private cloud initialization.
 The user can easily set up the private cloud by `eg.cloud.init(port, password)`.

+## Explain Framework

+Here we decide to use different frameworks to explain graph dependencies and feature dependencies (Linear Layer).
+You can choose the framework, or use the default selection.

 # How to use